cryptoandcoffee/meta-miner-docker/README.md

 # for use with nvidia-docker

 Step 1:
-Replace "your_wallet_here" in Dockerfile, start.sh, and mm_blank.json.
+Git clone the repo and replace "your_wallet_here" in Dockerfile, start.sh, and mm_blank.json.

 Step 2:
 ```